 - Conduct gender impact analysis of key strategies, programs or services that significantly impact the community.
-This means taking time to think about how these might impact different people in different ways, and make changes that ensure they don’t unintentionally reinforce inequality.
+This means thinking about how these might impact different people in different ways, and make changes that ensure they don’t unintentionally reinforce inequality.

 The Act also recognises that factors besides gender impact people’s ability to participate equally.
 It requires organisations to use what is called an ‘intersectional’ lens wherever possible.
 For example, consider if Aboriginal or Torres Strait Islander women are impacted differently to other women in the community.

-A new Public Sector Gender Equality Commission has been created to support and monitor compliance with the Act.
-The Commission and the Act recognise that organisations will have different capacities to undertake the work.
-Some organisations have the human and financial resources to do much more than others, but everyone has to be working towards greater equality in their organisations.
+The Public Sector Gender Equality Commission also supports and monitors compliance with the Act.
+The Commission and the Act recognise that organisations will have different capacities to undertake the work but everyone needs to work towards greater equality in their organisations.